 Any two (2) Members may propose a remit for consideration at any Members’ Meeting by written notice to the Contact Officer not less than 21 days before the date of that meeting or, in the event that less than one (1) months’ notice of the meeting has been given, by such date as shall be specified in the notice of that meeting.

-ny remits will be included in the notice of the Members’ Meeting provided to Members in accordance with Rule 7.5 (Notice of business to be transacted).
+Any remits will be included in the notice of the Members’ Meeting provided to Members in accordance with Rule 7.5 (Notice of business to be transacted).

 Notice of business to be transacted